Skip to main content

 Theming

-We also supports a dark theme for all variants:
+We also support a dark theme for all variants:

 Editable example